On The Cost Function Associated With Legendrian Knots: Cost Under the Connected Sum

 For the proof of the second part, let $K\in \mathcal{L}(K'\#K'')$ be any Legendrian knot.
 Then $K=K_1'\#K_1''$ for some $K_1'\in \mathcal{L}(K')$ and $K_1''\in \mathcal{L}(K'')$.
 We know that $K_1'=(S^+)^{p}(S^-)^{n}(\Bar{K'})$ and $K_1''=(S^+)^{q}(S^-)^{m}(\Bar{K''})$ for some $p,n,q$ and $m$.
 Thus

 \end{proof}

-\begin{corollary} The connected sum of two positive torus knots is Legendrian simple and every Legendrian representative destabilizes to a unique Legendrian knot with the maximal Thurston-Bennequin number. \end{corollary} The following result concerns the unique prime decomposition of a given Legendrian knot.
+\begin{remark} Lemma \ref{CostL11} can be extended to a connected sum of $n$ prime knots for any natural number $n\geq 2$.
+That is, if $K_i, i = 1,\cdots, n$ are prime topological knot types with each having a unique non-destabilizable Legendrian representative $\Bar{K}_i$, then $K_1\#\cdots\#K_n$ is Legendrian simple and every Legendrian representative of $K_1\#\cdots\#K_n$ is obtained by stabilizing $\Bar{K}_1\#\cdots \#\Bar{K}_n$.
+If the unique non-destabilizable hypothesis does not hold then the Legendrian simplicity is not guaranteed.
+For example, look at the connected sum of negative torus knots in \cite{EH}. \end{remark} \begin{corollary} The connected sum of two positive torus knots is Legendrian simple and every Legendrian representative destabilizes to a unique Legendrian knot with maximal Thurston-Bennequin number. \end{corollary} \begin{proof} Every positive torus knot is Legendrian simple and it has a unique maximal tb representative \cite{EH}.
+By Lemma \ref{CostL11}, the above statement follows. \end{proof} The following result concerns the unique prime decomposition of a given Legendrian knot.
 In \cite{EH} a similar result for Legendrian knots having maximal tb is given.
-We generalize their result for the nondestabilizable Legendrian knots. \begin{Lemma} If $K$ is a nondestabilizable Legendrian knot then it admits a unique prime decomposition upto possible permutations. \end{Lemma}
+We generalize their result for the non-destabilizable Legendrian knots. \begin{Lemma} If $K$ is a non-destabilizable Legendrian knot then it admits a unique prime decomposition up to possible permutations. \end{Lemma}